cyclus/cyclus.github.com/source/user/tutorial/add_second_reactor.rst

     </config>
   </facility>

-Append this prototype right after the ``1178MWe BRAIDWOOD_1`` prototype in your input file.
+Append this prototype right after the ``1178MWe ReactorPlant Unit 1`` prototype in your input file.

 Activity: Second reactor Institution
 ++++++++++++++++++++++++++++++++++++